Table of Contents

 You don’t have to be involved with cryptocurrency to have heard about Bitcoin or Ethereum, maybe even Tether or Monero.
 These are just some of the most famous cryptocurrencies out there in the sea of cryptocurrencies.
 As of March 2022, there are 18,000 types of cryptocurrency in existence.

-Blockchain and cryptocurrency were created as an alternative to the regular currencies and, as such, are unregulated for a reason.
+Blockchain and cryptocurrency were created as an alternative to regular currencies and, as such, are unregulated for a reason.
 Their popularity increased over the years, creating a whole new industry.

 The rise of blockchain technology also brought new companies to the market—the companies which base their business operations on the blockchain.
+Companies that need insurance for cryptocurrency to protect their operations.

 These companies have been around for a while now, and with the crypto market booming, the need for business cryptocurrency insurance increased.
 At the same time, the market is quite volatile, and the cryptocurrencies valuation fluctuates, which, together with the unregulated nature of the crypto industry, puts insurers off when thinking about providing coverage for these companies.